Music

 Tetsuya Shibata was born October 24, 1973 in Osaka, Japan.
 While growing up, his mother was a singer and a music teacher.
 Shibata began playing classical piano at a very young age.
 He taught himself how to play guitar, bass guitar, and drums while in junior high school and high school.
 Shibata completed a law degree from Kansai University in 1996.
 While at the university, he heavily studied classic, rock, and jazz genres outside of his major.
 He eventually bought a synthesizer to compose his own music.

-If you like Tetsuya Shibata, you might also like Video game composers, Musicians from Osaka Prefecture, Kansai University alumni, and Capcom people.
+If you like Tetsuya Shibata, you might also like Video Game Composers, Capcom People, Musicians From Osaka Prefecture, and Japanese Composers.